Finding the Universe

 In today’s post I want to help guide you through the options available to you when you travel for getting online.

-This will include options for getting online on your mobile phone, as well as on any other devices you might have with you, including tablets and laptops.
+This will include options for getting internet on your phone whilst you are away from home, as well as on any other devices you might have with you, including tablets and laptops.
+I’ll cover options that work for a variety of travel styles, including options for getting online in an RV.

-My guide will focus purely on internet access while travelling internationally, rather than texting or calling, although some of the solutions below will also work for texting and calling.
+My guide will focus purely on internet access while traveling, rather than texting or calling, although some of the solutions below will also work for texting and calling.

 These are based on our personal experiences travelling through multiple countries each year, and are listed in order of our personal preference for how we get online when travelling.
 We’ve also included any discount codes that we’ve been able to find from suppliers for you guys.